ssbc/bendy-butt-spec/README.md

 ## Details

-A message is encoded in [bencode] and uses SSB binary field encodings ([SSB-BFE]) as an array of dictionary encoded message payload and
+A message is encoded in [bencode] and uses SSB binary field encodings ([SSB-BFE]) as an array of message payload and signature:
-signature:

-Message payload:
+Message payload, an array in this specific order of:

 - `author` a binary [SSB-BFE] encoded feed id
 - `sequence` a 32 bit integer starting at 1